-Prior to the Gulfport transaction, Wexford will beneficially own 100% of our equity interests.
-Upon completion of this offering, assuming Wexford or its affiliates make no additional purchases of our common stock, Wexford will beneficially own approximately 41.9% of our common stock, or 39.7% if the underwriters exercise in full their option to purchase additional shares.
-Assuming Wexford or its affiliates purchase \$30.0 million, or 1,666,667 shares (based on the midpoint of the price range set forth on the cover page of this prospectus), of our common stock in the offering, Wexford will beneficially own, upon completion of the offering, approximately 46.6% of our common stock (or approximately 44.2% if the underwriters' option to purchase additional shares is exercised in full).
+Prior to the Gulfport transaction, Wexford beneficially owned 100% of our equity interests.
+Upon completion of this offering (including the purchase by Wexford or its affiliates of 1,717,126 shares of our common stock), Wexford will beneficially own approximately 46.7% of our common stock, or approximately 44.4% if the underwriters exercise in full their option to purchase additional shares.
 See "Principal Stockholders" beginning on page 140 of this prospectus.
 Further, we anticipate that several individuals who will serve as our directors upon completion of this offering will be affiliates of Wexford.
 We believe that Wexford's substantial ownership interest in us provides Wexford with an economic incentive to assist us to be successful.
 Upon the expiration of the lock-up restrictions on transfers or sales of our securities by or on behalf of DB Holdings following the completion of this offering, Wexford will not be subject to any obligation to maintain its ownership interest in us and may elect at any time thereafter to sell all or a substantial portion of or otherwise reduce its ownership interest in us.
 If Wexford sells all or a substantial portion of directors may resign.
 Such actions could adversely affect our ability to successfully implement our business strategies which could adversely affect our cash flows or results of operations.
 We also receive certain services, including drilling services from entities controlled by Wexford.
 These service contracts may generally be terminated on 30-days notice.
-In the event Wexford ceases to own a significant ownership interest in us, such services may not be available to us
+In the event Wexford ceases to own a significant ownership interest in us, such services may not be available to us on terms acceptable to us, if at all.